-Students must file an application for a graduation check and pay the \$115.00 graduation and diploma fee prior to the beginning of the final semester.
+Students must apply for a graduation check and pay the \$115.00 graduation and diploma fee prior to the beginning of the final semester.

-The last date to file the application is listed in the front inside cover of the Class Schedule for each regular semester and is posted on the Graduate Studies website.
+The last date to file the application is listed in the Registration Guide for each regular semester and is posted on the Graduate Studies website.
 Candidates for summer (August) graduation must file their requests prior to registration for the spring semester.
 Students completing requirements during the summer must also obtain departmental approval prior to the summer term by filing a Petition for Summer Completion.
 The form is available in the Graduate Studies Office.
 The approved form must be returned to Graduate Studies during the spring semester.